Introduction#

 - name: Set traefik Labels

-ansible.builtin.include_tasks: /ansible/resources/labels.yml
+ansible.builtin.include_tasks: /ansible/common/labels.yml

 vars: